-Contributions the deceased made to a complying superannuation fund.
+Contributions you made to a complying superannuation fund.
 Enter the amount of the:

-- Contributions the deceased paid to a complying employer superannuation fund, but not more than 20% of the employment income paid to the deceased by the employer sponsoring the fund, plus - Contributions the deceased paid to a complying self-provided superannuation fund, but not more than: - a.
-20% of the deceased's estate gross income (Part A, line 1d + Part B, line 2c + Part C, line 1 minus line 2a + lines 4 and 5 + Part D, line 1 minus line 2a + lines 4 and 5 + Part E, lines 2, 5d, 8, and 9 + Part F, line 1), minus - b.
-The total contributions the deceased and the deceased's employers paid to complying employer superannuation funds.
+- Contributions you paid to a complying employer superannuation fund, but not more than 20% of the employment income paid to you by the employer sponsoring the fund, plus - Contributions you paid to a complying self-provided superannuation fund, but not more than: - a.
+20% of your gross income (Part A, line 1d + Part B, line 2c + Part C, line 1 minus line 2a + lines 4 and 5 + Part D, line 1 minus line 2a + lines 4 and 5 + Part E, lines 2, 5d, 8, and 9 + Part F, line 1), minus - b.
+The total contributions you and your employers paid to complying employer superannuation funds.

-If the deceased had business income, commercial farming income, property income, or other income, you must allocate any contributions to a complying self-provided superannuation fund in a reasonable manner (such as in proportion to the gross income from each activity) and include the allocated amounts on Part A, line 2f; Part C, line 2g; Part D, line 2g; Part E, line 3h or line 6; and Part F, line 2.
+If you had business income, commercial farming income, property income, or other income, you must allocate any contributions to a complying self-provided superannuation fund in a reasonable manner (such as in proportion to the gross income from each activity) and include the allocated amounts on Part A, line 2f; Part C, line 2g; Part D, line 2g; Part E, line 3h or line 6; and Part F, line 2.